 JCPenney is one of the biggest national retailers purchasing and selling clothing, shoes, houseware, and other accessories at affordable prices.
 Besides offering good prices and a variety of brand styles to customers, JCPenney is also responsible for making sure their locations do no harm.
 If you suffer injuries from slipping and falling at a JCPenney store, you may have grounds for legal options.
-You should talk to a JCPenney slip and fall accident and injury lawyer in Georgia about what you can do.
+You should talk to a slip and fall accident lawyer in Georgia about what you can do.

 At John Foy & Associates, our Georgia slip and fall accident lawyers know what it takes to bring a case against a company like JCPenney.
 It’s not an easy road without proper legal representation.
 We will bring our more than 20 years of experience to the table and help you seek the compensation you deserve.